kora-projects/kora-docs/mkdocs/docs/en/documentation/soap-client.md

 and the bulk of the client configuration is under the client name from the WSDL annotation `@WebService`, which corresponds often to the `<wsdl:binding type="tns:SimpleService">` tag in the WSDL configuration.

-For a SOAP service named `SimpleService`, the configuration will have a path of `soapClient.SimpleService`:
+SOAP service named `SimpleService` will have a configuration with the path `soapClient.SimpleService`.

+Example of the complete configuration described in the `SoapServiceConfig` class (default or example values are specified):

 ===! ":material-code-json: `Hocon`"